 House in Multiple Occupation (HMO)

-You can contact the Private Sector Housing team to check if your property has been granted a licence by the council or you have concerns about the condition or maintenance of the property that you are living in.
-Email firstname.lastname@example.org or call 01392 277888 and asking for Private Sector Housing.
+You can check online to see if a property has a HMO licence.
+If you have concerns about the condition or maintenance of a property that you are living in please get in touch with the Private Sector Housing Team.

 More information is available in the Tenants Handbook.